mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

 2. Navigate to `cy_flash_map.c` and check if secondary slot start address and size meet the application's needs.
 3. Define which slave select is used for external memory on a board by setting `smif_id` value in `main.c`.
 4. Build MCUBootApp as described in `Readme.md`.

+**Note 3**: External memory code is developed basing on PDL and can be run on CM0p core only.
+It may require modifications if used on CM4.

 **How to build upgrade image for external memory:**